Best Online Savings Accounts Comparison Updated March, 2010

 Once you have selected the place you want to open an account, click through to their website and fill out the necessary online forms.
 The questions are the same as those you need to answer when opening up any bank account but the do it yourself approach usually saves you quite a bit of time.

 Since there are no fees imposed when transferring funds from one account to another, you may find that you want to open more than one online savings account and take advantage of any higher interest rates being offered.
-There is no limit to the amount of transfers you can make between accounts.
+There is no limit to the number of transfers you can make between accounts.

 Investing in other investments may offer higher returns, but an online savings account lets you transfer funds without penalties or added fees.
 Although your money is in a secure place, you can transfer it to your regular checking or savings account whenever you want, keeping in mind that the transfer can take up to 4 days.
 You can also transfer funds from your regular checking and savings account into your online account at any time, thus taking advantage of the higher interest rates online savings accounts offer.